Up to 60% off sofas & mattresses — limited‑time deals.

 Is “genuine leather” real leather?

-Yes, but it doesn’t tell you grade, finish, or whether the sofa is all-leather or a match, so you still need the specs.
+Yes, but the term still doesn’t tell you grade, finish, or whether the sofa is all leather or leather match, so you still need the full specs.

 What’s best for kids and pets?